 Next she and my game husband Jim drilled holes (using a standard electric drill and 1/8″ bit) into two opposite edges of each disk.
 These holes would be the zip-tie anchor points for the disks onto the chicken wire & wood frame of the elephant (which, yes, Lisa had fashioned in her garage).

 Bring in the kids!

 Over the course of next 2 1/2 hours myself, more than a dozen other parent volunteers and Lori Butler (friend, talented designer and member of aforementioned craft club) welcomed, guided and herded upwards of 380 students in groups of 25, in two different art rooms, as they painted 2 disks each with orange, yellow, mango, red and gold acrylic paint.
 Their marching orders?
-Take a deep breath, have fun and be inspired by the images of works by South African artists, animals and textile prints projected on the smart boards in front of them.
-So with little expectation of what the finished work be, they set off painting.
+Have fun and be inspired by the images of works by South African artists, animals and textile prints projected on the smart boards in front of them.
+So with little expectation of what the finished work would be, they set off painting.

 Kids made their mark on a few pieces of what we hoped would be an amazing whole….

 Call it the chemistry of a carefully planned group activity mixed with the spontaneity of paint, young kids and unfettered creative energy.
 This was really remarkable to watch.
 The kids worked color into the variety of shapes and grooves on their plastic disks, laying paint on all sides of their disks and themselves.
 Stripes, dots, gold splashes, giant blobs.
 The organic variation of color and pattern that emerged on the individual disks became an amazing mosaic when assembled on the elephant frame…